-On 30 April 1993 CERN published a statement that made World Wide Web ("W3", or simply "the web") technology available on a royalty-free basis.
-By making the software required to run a web server freely available, along with a basic browser and a library of code, the web was allowed to flourish.
+On 30 April 1993 CERN put the World Wide Web software in the public domain.
+CERN made the next release available with an open licence, as a more sure way to maximise its dissemination.
+Through these actions, making the software required to run a web server freely available, along with a basic browser and a library of code, the web was allowed to flourish.

 British physicist Tim Berners-Lee invented the web at CERN in 1989.
 The project, which Berners-Lee named "World Wide Web", was originally conceived and developed to meet the demand for information sharing between physicists in universities and institutes around the world.